byuflowlab/FLOWUnsteady/docs/FirstTry.md

 # Running things:

+0. Clone the simulation engine (https://github.com/byuflowlab/FlightVehicleSim) to whenever you want it
 1. Navigate to the fvs.jl file in the src/ directory.
 2. change the `global extdrive_path` variable to be the directory where you want the files to be saved.
 But you can put it wherever you want.
 3. If you don't yet have access to the VPM, you'll also need to comment out the lines: